 NURS 501.
 Advanced Pathophysiology, 3 hours, Fall

 Presentation and in-depth analysis of normal physiologic and pathologic mechanisms of disease as related to the provision and management of client care at the advanced level.
-Three hours lecture/week.

 NURS 503.
 Advanced Pharmacology, 3 hours, Fall